Financial Assistance Policy

 - Uninsured: The patient has no level of insurance or third party assistance to assist with meeting his/her payment obligations.

 - Underinsured: The patient has some level of insurance or third-party assistance but still has out-of-pocket expenses that exceed his/her financial abilities.

 - Emergency medical conditions: Defined within the meaning of section 1867 of the Social Security Act (42 U.S.C.
 1395dd).

-- Self-Pay Patient: individual receiving medical services that does not subscribe to any health insurance program and with no other third-party payer to accept financial responsibility for payment of medical services.
+- Self-Pay Patient: Individual receiving medical services who does not receive any health insurance program and has no other third-party payer to accept financial responsibility for payment of medical services.